jbfavre/trafficserver/doc/admin-guide/plugins/lua.en.rst

 **context:** do_remap/do_os_response or do_global_* or later.

-**description:** This function can be used to make transaction follow redirect
+**decription:** This function can be used to make transaction follow redirect

 Here is an example: